Leadership

 Senior Evaluation Research Associate

-Frances earned her Master's degree in Psychology with a co-concentration in Applied Developmental Psychology and Evaluation from Claremont Graduate University.
-As an Evaluation Research Associate at HSRC, she oversees the evaluation of La Maestra Family Clinic’s SAMHSA-funded projects.
-She also manages the evaluation of San Diego County Clubhouses.
-Her previous work at HSRC includes leading the development of the California Mental Health Services Oversight and Accountability Commission (MHSOAC) Toolkit for Evaluation, Assessment, and Measurement for Adult Community Services and Supports (CSS) Programs and the Prevention and Early Intervention (PEI) Demographics, Screening and Referral Tracking Tool.
-Additionally, Frances contributes to the evaluation of San Diego County Prevention and Early Intervention (PEI) programs.
+Her previous work at HSRC includes leading the development of the California Mental Health Services Oversight and Accountability Commission (MHSOAC) Toolkit for Evaluation, Assessment, and Measurement for Adult Community Services and Supports (CSS) Programs, as well as the Prevention and Early Intervention (PEI) Demographics, Screening, and Referral Tracking Tool.

 Contact: